Do you want to make a SendFox WordPress form?

 - List — Pick the list you want to add them to from your SendFox lists

-When you log in to SendFox, you’ll see your new subscriber with the status of New.
+When you log in to SendFox, you’ll see your test subscriber with the status of New.
 At this point, the subscriber is on your email list, but their address isn’t fully confirmed.

 To complete the subscription, check your email and click the Confirm button.